xod-wow/LiteButtonAuras/README.md

 1. Look up wowhead.com.
 The spell ID is the number after spell= in the URL.
 1. Get an addon that adds Spell IDs to the tooltip.
-1. If you have the _Details!_ addon, it keeps a list of everything is has seen that you can view with `/details spells`
+1. If you have the _Details!_ addon, it keeps a list of spells you can view with `/details spells`

 ##  If This AddOn Seems Abandoned